-Students should take all found items to the main office.
-If a student loses anything, check with the front office staff.
-Items not claimed by the end of each semester will be donated to charity or discarded.
+Students should take all found items to the office.
+If a student loses anything, check in the office.
+Items not claimed by the end of the semester will be donated to charity or discarded.
 Mecklenburg County Public Schools is not responsible for any lost or stolen items.